Foreigners buying property in Poland generally do not face any significant hindrances on their home-buying journey.

 - Garage or a share in a unit intended for a garage;

-- Houses and detached buildings – But only a foreigner with a permanent residence permit or a long-term resident’s residence permit, who has lived in Poland for at least five years after obtaining these permits;
+- Houses and detached buildings – But only a foreigner with a permanent residence permit or a Permit for Residence of a long-term EU resident, who has lived in Poland for at least five years after obtaining these permits;

 - Real estate belonging to a community property – In other words, a category of matrimonial property regime which assumes joint ownership of property acquired by spouses if specified by the law or contract.
-This point only applies to a foreigner who is both married to a Polish citizen, and who has been living in Poland for at least two years on the basis of a permanent or long-term resident permit.
+This point only applies to a foreigner who is both married to a Polish citizen, and has been living in Poland for at least two years on the basis of a permanent or a long-term EU residence permit.

 Are foreigners better off buying a property in Poland on the primary real estate market (rynek pierwotny) or secondary market (rynek wtórny)?

 As things stand, there are over 3500 “recommended” developers listed on the most popular Polish property portal, Otodom.
 This is obviously a lot.
 I presume that most foreigners buying property in Poland don’t have so many connections in the area they plan to move to.
 Therefore, it might be an absolute minefield for them to separate the reputable developers from the more dishonourable ones.

 Buying a pre-construction apartment or apartment under construction might turn out to be a very stressful choice for the vast majority of foreigners.
 Besides worrying about the credentials of a developer, let’s not forget all the fitting and installation work that has to be done once construction work has been completed.